Launching a product online can be daunting, especially if your business is bootstrapped.

 You have several other parts of your launch to take care of.

-And it takes time to put together a landing page that has the right copy, layout, and call to action to drive signups.
+And it takes time to put together a successful landing page that has the right copy, layout, and call to action to drive signups.

 But you can eliminate the stress of launching new product landing pages by using landing page templates.
 They are an easy way to build effective, single product landing pages that boost lead generation.